Being made redundant can be a particularly difficult and uncertain time.

 Do I lose my pension if I am made redundant?

 No, you won’t lose access to your workplace pension, but your employer will stop making contributions on your behalf.
-Whether or not you are able to continue paying into the pension, and what you can do with your pension in the event of redundancy depends on the type of scheme you have.
+Whether or not you are able to continue paying into the pension, and what you can do with your pension, depends on the type of scheme you have.

 Types of pension schemes and redundancy